Numi2/zk-proof-of-funds/zkpf/README.md

 For production verifier-only deployments on Fly.io:

 - Use at least a 2 GB VM (`[[vm]] memory = "2gb"`) so the KZG params + verifying key fit comfortably in memory without OOM kills.
-- Keep `ZKPF_ENABLE_PROVER=0` so the backend never loads the proving key into memory on the verifier instances; run any heavy proving on separate infrastructure.
 - When the prover is disabled, `/zkpf/params` returns manifest metadata and BLAKE3 hashes plus streaming artifact URLs under `/zkpf/artifacts/{params,vk,pk}` that operators or CI can download on demand.

 If you increase circuit size or add additional rails, bump VM memory accordingly and re-run `/zkpf/params` to confirm the process stays well below the new limit.